-Joint majors are designed for students interested in combining two related fields of study.
-They normally involve a specific set of course requirements selected to provide solid specialization in each of the two fields.
+Joint majors are designed for students interested in a combination of two related fields of study.
+A Joint Major normally involves a specific set of course requirements selected to provide a solid specialization in each of the two fields.
 The graduation requirements for a joint major can normally be met in four years of study.
 The minimum requirement for completion of a Bachelor of Arts with a joint major in Economics and Global and International Studies is 120 credit hours.

-ECON 100-3 Microeconomics

-ECON 101-3 Macroeconomics

-ECON 120-3 Globalization and the World's Economies

-ECON 202-3 History of Economic Thought

-or ECON 20 3-3 Canadian Economic History
+ECON 204-3 Contemporary Economic Issues or ECON 206-3 Methods of Economic Evaluation or ECON 210-3 Introduction to Health Economics and Policy

-ECON 205-3 Statistics for the Social and Management Sciences
+ECON 205-3 Statistics for Business and the Social Sciences

-INTS 100-3 Introduction to Global Studies
+ECON 220-3 Global Economic Shifts INTS 100-3 Introduction to Global Studies

 INTS 210-3 Globalizations

-ECON 308-3 International Economic Relations

-ECON 310-3 Intermediate Microeconomic Theory

-ECON 311-3 Intermediate Macroeconomic Theory

-ECON 321-3 Economics of Developing Countries

 INTS 310-3 Origins and Evolution of Our Globalizing World

-Fifteen (15) additional credit hours of 300 or 400-level Global and International Studies courses.
+Fifteen additional credit hours of 300- or 400-level Global and International Studies courses.

-Six (6) additional credit hours of 300 or 400-level Economics courses.
+Six additional credit hours of 300- or 400-level Economics courses.